pallat/wtf/README.md

 However, you can use `gonew` command to archive the same result.

 1. make sure you set `go env -w GOPRIVATE=xxx.com` (to allow go get private repository)
-1. copy this repository and rename it to your project name or use `gonew github.com/pallat/wtf github.com/pallat/wtf`
+1. copy this repository and rename it to your project name or use `gonew github.com/pallat/wtf github.com/pallat/api`
-1. rename folder `xxxx.git` to `xxxx` using `mv xxxx.git xxxx`  (remove `.git` extension)
 1. cd to your project directory `cd xxxx` the
 1. make your project under version control by running `git init`
 1. and run `make setup` to install necessary tools